thechange/academic-portfolio/poetry_essay/essays/reviews/dopdi.md

 ---
 layout: page
-title: Essays
+title: Dopdi
 permalink: /poetry_essay/essays/reviews/dopdi
 ---

-## Dopdi:

 Author: Mahashweta Devi

 Genre: Fiction, Short Stories
-Status: Ongoing

 Type: Paperback

-"There is not a man here that I should be ashamed of.
+** "There is not a man here that I should be ashamed of.
 I will not let you put my cloth on me.
 What can you do?
-Come on, kounter me-come on, kounter me—?"
+Come on, kounter me-come on, kounter me—?" **

 When I first watched Mahabharata, I was filled with rage on seeing Draupadi being saved from men— by yet another man.
 A woman who carried within her the power to uproot an entire kingdom for dishonoring her was not a damsel in distress.
 Yajnaseni could have set the world on fire, on her own.
 I wanted her not to wait for another man to save her but to shatter the male authority and hegemonic structure that tried to disrobe her of her modesty.
 I wanted Draupadi to be her own savior, to be fearless, to be what *Dopdi* is.
 As I write this, Dopdi Mehjen’s laughter, unapologetic and unashamed, rings clearly through my ears.
 In her amazing short story Draupadi from her short fiction collection Breast Stories, Mahashweta Devi’s writes about a character that is defiant and reclaims agency in the face of unimaginable violence.